ColorlibHQ/AdminLTE/README.md

 ####Download:

-Download from Github or [visit Almsaeed Studio](https://almsaeedstudio.com) and download the lateset release.
+Download from Github or [visit Almsaeed Studio](https://almsaeedstudio.com) and download the latest release.

 ####Using The Command Line: